PublicRecordOfficeVictoria/V2Check/README.md

 # V2Check

+#2 What is VERS?

 This package is part of the Victorian Electronic Records Strategy (VERS) software release.
 For more information about VERS see [here](https://prov.vic.gov.au/recordkeeping-government/vers).

+#2 What is V2Check?

 V2Check analyses a VERS Version 2 (VERS V2) VERS Encapsulated Objects (VEOs).